VINAYAK-N-MAGAJIKONDI/scanner/readme.md

-# Smart Parking Gate System
+# Smart Parking Gate System with QR Scanning

-A Python-based parking management system using **Firebase Firestore** to handle user accounts, vehicle entry/exit, and automated billing.
-This system supports real-time wallet management for users, tracks parking sessions, logs transactions, and updates admin balances automatically.
+A Python-based parking management system integrated with **Firebase Firestore** that handles user accounts, parking sessions, automated billing, and QR code scanning for vehicle entry/exit.
+Users have digital wallets, and admin balances are updated automatically.

 ---